GoogleCloudPlatform/spanner-migration-tool/docs/reverse-replication/ReverseReplicationUserGuide.md

   - Check that the MySQL server is up.
   - The MySQL user configured in the [source shards file](./RunnigReverseReplication.md#sample-sourceshards-file) should have [INSERT](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_insert), [UPDATE](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_update) and [DELETE](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_delete) privileges on the database.
 2. Ensure that Dataflow permissions are present.[Basic permissions](https://cloud.google.com/dataflow/docs/guides/templates/using-flex-templates#before_you_begin:~:text=Grant%20roles%20to%20your%20Compute%20Engine%20default%20service%20account.%20Run%20the%20following%20command%20once%20for%20each%20of%20the%20following%20IAM%20roles%3A%20roles/dataflow.admin%2C%20roles/dataflow.worker%2C%20roles/bigquery.dataEditor%2C%20roles/pubsub.editor%2C%20roles/storage.objectAdmin%2C%20and%20roles/artifactregistry.reader) and [Flex template permissions](https://cloud.google.com/dataflow/docs/guides/templates/configuring-flex-templates#permissions).
-3. Ensure the compute engine service account has the following permissions:
+3. Ensure the compute engine service account has the following permission:
-    - roles/pubsub.subscriber
-    - roles/pubsub.publisher
     - roles/spanner.databaseUser
 4. Ensure the authenticated user launching reverse replication has the following permissions: (this is the user account authenticated for the Spanner Migration Tool and not the service account)
     - roles/spanner.databaseUser
-    - roles/pubsub.editor
     - roles/dataflow.developer
 5. Ensure that [golang](https://go.dev/dl/) (version 1.18 and above) is setup on the machine from which reverse replication flow will be launched.
 6. Ensure that gcloud authentication is done,refer [here](./RunnigReverseReplication.md#before-you-begin).